Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 Januari 2025 19.44.56 UTC
+- WIB: Minggu, 5 Januari 2025 20.25.17 UTC
-- WITA: Minggu, 5 Januari 2025 20.44.56 UTC
+- WITA: Minggu, 5 Januari 2025 21.25.17 UTC
-- WIT: Minggu, 5 Januari 2025 21.44.56 UTC
+- WIT: Minggu, 5 Januari 2025 22.25.17 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: inspirational
+Kategori: friendship